DEBATE 1: Low-Ready vs. High-Ready

 - The high-ready provides a clear advantage for heavier weapons like the M249 SAW and M240B.
 Holding these weapons at the low-low ready is fatiguing unless the shooter lets the weapon hang from the sling.
 However, unlike the shorter carbine, it is rarely practical to let a heavy weapon hang from the sling pointing downwards, since it will smack against the shooter's legs during movement.
 Finally, the high-ready position allows the weapon to naturally fall into position as the shooter drops to the prone while deploying the bipod.
 If held in the low ready, the shooter runs a greater risk of jamming the muzzle into the ground under high stress situations.

 - The high-ready provides an advantage in physical contact or combat with an enemy because the shooter can strike down with the rifle at the enemy’s head.
 COUNTER-ARGUMENT: The low ready is superior in a physical contact situation since the shooter can still fire into the enemy’s lower body.
-Furthermore, a downward strike with a rifle against a helmet or the top of the scull would prove only marginally effective and expose the shooter’s entire body and chest to enemy strikes.
+Furthermore, a downward strike with a rifle against a helmet or the top of the skull would prove only marginally effective and expose the shooter’s entire body and chest to enemy strikes.

 - The high-ready makes it less likely that a shooter will accidentally shoot another teammate.
 COUNTER-ARGUMENT: A shooter employing the low-ready can just as easily drop the muzzle lower to avoid pointing the weapon at a teammate.
 However, the reduced observation associated with the high-ready makes it more likely that a shooter will accidentally drop the muzzle down and shoot a teammate in the head.